Antony Blinken sets G-20 meeting with Chinese FM; silent on Russia

 -

-Blinken and Lavrov last met in Geneva, Switzerland in January in what turned out to be a fruitless bid to forestall Russia's invasion of Ukraine a month later.

-Since then, Blinken and Lavrov have not been in the same room, or even the same city, at the same time.
-It was not immediately clear if either of the two would have time or desire for a discussion in Bali.
+China and many other participants, including India, South Africa, Brazil and several other large developing nations, have resisted signing onto US and European opposition to Russia's invasion.
+Some have outright refused Western entreaties to join condemnations of the conflict, which the US and its allies see as an outright attack on the international rules-based order that has prevailed since the end of World War II.

+The divergence has set the stage for a potentially contentious preparatory meeting ahead of November's summit, amid questions about whether Russian President Vladimir Putin will attend.
+The US has made clear it does not believe Putin should attend but has urged the Indonesian hosts to invite Ukrainian President Volodymr Zelenskyy should the Russian leader participate.

-The US and China are at severe odds over numerous issues ranging from trade and human rights to Taiwan and disputes in the South China Sea.
-They are also divided over Russia's war in Ukraine, with China supporting the Russian explanation for the conflict.
+In the meantime, the US and China are separately at severe odds over numerous issues ranging from trade and human rights to Taiwan and disputes in the South China Sea.

+Blinken's meeting with Yang was announced after China's envoy to trade war talks with Washington expressed concern about US tariffs on Chinese imports in a call with with Treasury Secretary Janet Yellen.
+Neither gave any indication that progress has been made on the matter.

-Blinken will reinforce our commitment to working with international partners to confront global challenges, including food and energy insecurity and the threat Russia's continued war against Ukraine presents to the international order, State Department spokesman Ned Price said.
+In his meeting with Wang, Price said Blinken will reinforce our commitment to working with international partners to confront global challenges, including food and energy insecurity and the threat Russia's continued war against Ukraine presents to the international order.

 From Bali, Blinken will travel to Bangkok, Thailand, to make up for a trip to the Thai capital that he was forced to cancel late last year due to COVID-19 reasons.